-Want to improve the energy efficiency of your rental property or considering installing a renewable technology?
-There is a variety of help and support available to private sector landlords in Scotland.
-Call Home Energy Scotland on 0808 808 2282 for free, impartial advice, funded by the Scottish Government.
+There is plenty of help available to private sector landlords looking to improve the energy efficiency of their rental properties.
+Read on to find out more, or call Home Energy Scotland on 0808 808 2282 for free, impartial advice, funded by the Scottish Government.

 If you are a registered social landlord please visit our page on how we can support social housing providers.

 Making your rented properties more efficient could add value, make your properties more attractive to new tenants, lead to lower turnover of tenancies and reduce potential problems like damp.
 Improving your property’s Energy Performance Certificate (EPC) rating can help you meet minimum energy efficiency standards which are coming into force in April 2020.
 Plus, your tenants could benefit from lower energy bills, making them warmer at home and reducing the risk of fuel poverty.

 Whether you’re looking for a full assessment of your properties, need someone to chat through your EPC or would like advice on funding, Home Energy Scotland can help.
 This free, impartial advice service is funded by the Scottish Government, with specially trained advisors covering the whole of Scotland.